Node-reconfiguring multilayer networks of human brain function: Results

-Distributions of spatial consistency over subjects, runs, time windows, and ROIs (Fig. \ref{fig:corrs}B) confirm that optimized ROIs are clearly more homogeneous than Brainnetome and random ROIs (Table \ref{table:corrs-cons-values}).
-Importantly, optimization does not increase only the average homogeneity but also the number of ROIs with particularly high functional homogeneity, as demonstrated by the notable increase in the fraction of ROIs that have spatial consistency higher than 0.5 (Table \ref{table:corrs-cons-values}).
-This is possibly even better measure for parcellation goodness than average consistency.
+Distributions of spatial consistency over subjects, runs, time windows, and ROIs (Figure \ref{fig:corrs}B) confirm that optimized ROIs are clearly more homogeneous than Brainnetome and random ROIs (Table \ref{table:corrs-cons-values}).
+The mean consistencies of weighted mean consistency and minimum correlation, 0.37 and 0.36, respectively, are more than twice that of Brainnetome's 0.14.
+Importantly, optimization increases not only the average homogeneity but also the number of ROIs with particularly high functional homogeneity, as demonstrated by the notable increase in the fraction of ROIs that have spatial consistency higher than 0.5 (Table \ref{table:corrs-cons-values}): 20 \% and 18 \% of ROIs for weighted mean consistency and minimum correlation, respectively, more than 10 times higher than the 1.4 \% for Brainnetome.
+This is possibly an even better measure for parcellation goodness than average consistency.
 This is because only substantially high consistency values indicate that ROIs match the underlying groups of correlated voxels: an increase in the consistency of less homogeneous ROIs from, for example, 0.1 to 0.2 increases average consistency but does not affect much the overall parcellation quality.
-Independently of ROI definition method, spatial consistency varies slightly over time (see Fig. \ref{fig:SI_consistency_dynamics}).
-However, the changes are small and non-systematic, which justifies pooling time windows in Fig. \ref{fig:corrs} and in following analyses.
+Independently of ROI definition method, spatial consistency varies slightly over time (see Figure \ref{fig:SI_consistency_dynamics} in Supplementary Information).
+However, the changes are small and non-systematic, which justifies pooling time windows in Figure \ref{fig:corrs} and in the following analyses.

 {}